Collingwood’s municipal debt and 2014 budget

 Loading

 Headline news this week: Canada Post moves to end home delivery.
 End home delivery?
 For me, both as a writer, a lay historian, and growing up in an era where letters were important for communication, business, family and for art, that’s just crazy.
 I mean really, seriously, way-more-insane-than-the-OLG crazy.
-But, in an age of declining letter writing – where the tyranny of the Twitterverse is reducing our literary skills to hashtags and cryptic abbreviations- it may be inevitable.* Charlie Gillis wrote in MacLean’s wrote about the … click below for more ↓
+But, in an age of declining letter writing – where the tyranny of the Twitterverse is reducing our literary skills to hashtags and cryptic abbreviations- it may be inevitable.* Charlie Gillis wrote in MacLean’s wrote about the accelerating slide to digital communication back in March, outlining both the challenges the postal service … click below for more ↓

 Six Rules for Politicians Using Social Media